2024 Republican delegate tracker

 How delegates are given to each candidate depends on the state.
 Some states, like Iowa and New Hampshire, award delegates proportionally to the amount of support they get.
 Other states, like Nevada, have a winner-take-all method in which the candidate with the most votes gets all the delegates.

-Former president Donald Trump is currently the Republican frontrunner with the most delegates so far.
-Former UN ambassador Nikki Haley is in second place.
+Donald Trump is currently the Republican frontrunner with the most delegates so far.
+The former president picked up more than 700 delegates on Super Tuesday, all but securing his official place as the RNC nominee.
+His last remaining challenger, former UN ambassador Nikki Haley, dropped out of the race on 6 March.

 Our map will be updated as the results of primaries or caucuses come in.
 You can scroll over the states in red to see how delegates have been allocated to each candidate so far.